pulumi/docs/content/blog/yaml-terraform-pulumi-whats-the-smart-choice-for-deployment-automation-with-kubernetes/index.md

 ## YAML Manifests

 If you are long enough exposed to Kubernetes, you will have seen a lot of YAML files.
 You can define many Kubernetes objects in a YAML file.
-These include [`Deployments`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [`Services`](https://kubernetes.io/docs/concepts/services-networking/service/), [`ConfigMaps`](https://kubernetes.io/docs/concepts/configuration/configmap/), and [`Secrets`](https://kubernetes.io/docs/concepts/configuration/secret/).
+These include [`Deployments`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [`Services`](https://kubernetes.io/docs/concepts/services-networking/service/), [`ConfigMaps`](https://kubernetes.io/docs/concepts/configuration/configmap/), [`Secrets`](https://kubernetes.io/docs/concepts/configuration/secret/), and more.

-Let's have a look at an example of a `Deployment` object in YAML for an Nginx web server:
+Let's have a look at an example of a `Deployment` object in YAML for an `Nginx` web server:

 ### Example